Hierarchical LLMs In-the-Loop Optimization for Real-Time Multi-Robot Target Tracking under Unknown Hazards: Introduction

-To address these challenges, we hierarchically integrate LLMs into multiple feedback loops alongside conventional optimizers, leveraging high-level reasoning and decision-making to combine the strengths of both approaches, as illustrated in Fig. \ref{fig: system}.
-We formulate the task assignment and target tracking problem as a bi-level optimization, utilizing the understanding and reasoning capabilities of LLMs for distinct subproblems.
-Specifically, the outer loop LLM identifies task allocation variables to decide which target to track with reasoning significance, while the inner loop LLM tunes parameters to prioritize objectives towards tracking performance, safety, and energy efficiency to guide the behaviors of robots.
-In addition to in-the-loop numerical feedback, we also enable human interactions in the system to address abnormal behaviors, remind unexpected danger avoidance, and provide more high-level supervision.
-We evaluate the proposed framework with several scenarios and deploy it on our customized hardware platforms to validate its real-time robustness and capabilities.
+To address these challenges, we propose a hierarchical framework that combines the reasoning capabilities of LLMs with optimizers, enabling real-time, robust multi-robot coordination in hazardous environments.
+We formulate the task allocation and planning for target tracking under communication and sensing attacks as a bi-level optimization, and employ a hierarchical LLM architecture to handle reasoning tasks at different levels.
+The outer loop LLM identifies task allocation variables to decide which target to track with reasoning significance, while the inner loop LLM adjusts parameters to balance performance, safety, and energy efficiency during execution.
+In addition to numerical feedback, we also enable human interactions in the system to address abnormal behaviors, remind of unexpected danger avoidance, and provide more high-level supervision.
+We validate the proposed framework through diverse simulated scenarios and real-world hardware experiments (Fig.~\ref{fig: fig1}), demonstrating its real-time robustness and adaptability.
+The contributions of the paper are as follows: \begin{itemize} \item A novel bi-level optimization framework that incorporates LLMs for real-time, language-guided task allocation and planning in adversarial environments. \item A hierarchical system design that integrates LLM reasoning with optimizers, supporting constraint enforcement and automatic output validation. \item Human interaction for high-level supervision and risk mitigation, validated through comprehensive simulation and hardware experiments. \end{itemize}